-This phase starts with the delivery of the Evaluation Technical Report, together with any additional reports (e.g., ETRfC, STAR) necessary for the Certified to complete their activities.
-These reports should also include any materials necessary to facilitate the sharing of evaluation results between Certifiers and Evaluators from different evaluation labs and certification bodies.
+This phase starts with the delivery of the approved Evaluation Technical Report, together with any additional reports (e.g., ETRfC, STAR) necessary for the Certified to complete their activities.
+These reports should also include any materials necessary to facilitate the sharing of evaluation results between Certifiers and Evaluators from different evaluation laboratories and certification bodies.
 In addition, relevant Developer documents, such as Security Target, ST-Lite, completed Developer questionnaires, TOE guidance documentation.

-The Certifier shall review these reports and shall record all the review comments in Review Reports, which are then sent to the Evaluator.
-When the Evaluator has satisfactorily addressed all comments the Certifier shall approve the ETR (and associated reports) and shall prepare the certificate.
-The recommendation for certification decision reached by the Certifier is documented in the conclusion of the Review Reports (for the ETR and associated reports).
+The Certifier shall perform a final review these reports to ensure all the review comments in Review Reports are addressed.
+When the Evaluator has satisfactorily addressed any remaining comments the Certifier shall record the certification advice and complete the impartiality statement in the ETR review report and submit it to the certificate issuer.